 Groundwater is water that is found below the ground surface.
 It is a valuable resource that is linked to human health, ecosystem integrity and the Province's sustainable prosperity.

 Water supply wells in Nova Scotia are commonly either shallow dug wells completed in surficial aquifers (shallow aquifers made of loose sediment such as gravel) or deeper drilled wells completed in bedrock aquifers.
 Nova Scotia's aquifers have been broadly divided into five bedrock and five surficial groundwater regions based on existing mapping of the dominant bedrock types and sediment deposits.

-DNR has also contributed to the understanding of the hydrological functioning of the province’s wetland systems.
+The Geological Survey Division has also contributed to the understanding of the hydrological functioning of the province’s wetland systems.

 The Department of Energy and Mines works closely with Nova Scotia Environment and Climate Change (NSECC) on the assessment, management and protection of groundwater in Nova Scotia.
 More information on NSECC's role with respect to groundwater management can be found at http://www.novascotia.ca/nse/groundwater/.